-Finnish artist Alma Heikkilä, whose work Flashing Decaying Wood, made in part from pine wood, mycelium, and alder flower ink, recreates the microscopic world beneath our feet to lie physically decomposing on the gallery floor.
+Finnish artist Alma Heikkilä, whose work Flashing Decaying Wood, is made in part from pine wood, mycelium and alder flower ink, recreates the microscopic world beneath our feet, physically decomposing on the gallery floor.

-With similar cyclical concerns, French artist Eva Jospin’s towering and immersive sculpture Forêt Palatine, made from recycled cardboard, reflects the multiple material lives sprung from the rich resources of the forest.
-Its fantastical almost mythic depiction, hauntingly forewarns us of the possibility of their disappearance.
+French artist Eva Jospin’s towering and immersive sculpture Forêt Palatine, made from recycled cardboard, reflects the multiple material lives that have sprung from the rich resources of the forest.
+Its fantastical almost mythic depiction also hauntingly forewarns us of the possibility of their disappearance.

-This theme is reprised by Palestinian artist Jumana Manna.
-In her 2018 documentary Wild Relatives, she explores the tensions between human need and natural resources.
-Through the journey of seeds, and the migrant women responsible for their replanting, the film tells the story of the Arctic’s Svalbard Global Seed Vault.
+In her 2018 documentary, Wild Relatives, Palestinian artist Jumana Manna explores the tensions between human need and natural resources.
+Through the journey of seeds and the migrant women responsible for their replanting, the film tells the story of the Arctic’s Svalbard Global Seed Vault.

-Language and soil lie at the heart of Bristol-based Zakiya McKenzie’s poetry.
-Represented by the texts Soil Unsoiled (originally commissioned by the Forest of Dean Sculpture Trust in collaboration with Khady Gueye) and Primordial Mother Speaks for Herself, McKenzie examines whose bodies belong to the forest, tracing her own ancestral threads to shine a light on racial inequality in rural spaces, bringing new timbre to the forests’ many narratives.
+Language and soil lie at the heart of Bristol-based Zakiya McKenzie’s poetry, including Soil Unsoiled (originally commissioned by the Forest of Dean Sculpture Trust in collaboration with Khady Gueye) and Primordial Mother Speaks for Herself.
+McKenzie examines whose bodies belong to the forest, tracing her own ancestral threads to shine a light on racial inequality in rural spaces, bringing new timbre to the forests’ many narratives.

-John Newling extracts soil from the ground to reveal the history of his own leaf-strewn back garden in Ground; language from the cores.
-A new commissioned work, The Night Books burning forests, is made from pulped texts, coal dust and crushed charcoal; physically released carbon through the process of making, re-enacting the exchange that lies at the heart of the forest floor’s survival.
+John Newling extracts soil from the ground to reveal the history of his own leaf-strewn back garden in Ground; language from the cores and a newly commissioned work, The Night Books burning forests, made from pulped texts, coal dust and crushed charcoal.
+The work physically released carbon through the process of making, re-enacting the exchange that lies at the heart of the forest floor’s survival.

-Looking to the future, Ben Rivers’ film Look Then Below journeys into a subterranean world.
-Shot beneath the nearby Mendip hills and ancient woodland, the film reimagines a future in which the full impact of environmental damage wrought by man is felt.
+Ben Rivers’ film Look Then Below looks to the future, journeying into a subterranean world.
+Shot beneath the Mendip hills and ancient woodland in Somerset, the film reimagines a future in which the full impact of environmental damage inflicted by man is felt.

-In contrast is composer and sound ecologist Hildegard Westerkamp’s Beneath the Forest Floor.
-Recorded in the old-growth forests of Canada’s Carmanah Valley in 1992, the creaking sound work transports the huge stillness and peace of these ancient forests to the gallery, asking us to consider if these spaces may still survive today.
+Canadian composer and sound ecologist Hildegard Westerkamp’s Beneath the Forest Floor was recorded in the old-growth forests of Canada’s Carmanah Valley in 1992.
+This creaking sound work transports the stillness and peace of these ancient forests to Arnolfini, asking us to consider if these trees still stand today.

 ‘Wake this Ground’ is a line from the poem Soil Unsoiled, 2021, by Zakiya McKenzie and Khady Gueye, commissioned for Forest of Dean Sculpture Trail.